tweag/nickel/README.md

     does have general functions and is Turing-complete, they are necessarily different.
-- [Nix](https://nixos.org/): The Nix language, or *Nix expressions*, is one of the main inspiration for Nickel.
+- [Nix](https://nixos.org/): The Nix language, or *Nix expressions*, is one of the main inspirations for Nickel.
 It is a very simple yet powerful lazy functional language.
 We strive to retain this simplicity, while adding typing capabilities, modularity, and detaching the language from the Nix package manager.